SimonAnnobil/Simon_Annobil/README.md

 - E-commerce Sites
 - Government & Public Sector Platforms

-💭 “I believe in the power of code and creativity to solve problems and inspire people.”
+💭 I believe in the power of code and creativity to solve problems and inspire people.

 🛠️ Current Focus: Building a solid portfolio, contributing to open source, and perfecting user experiences across devices.
 # Simon_Annobil